 B.A., Art & Art History, Wesleyan University

-partner, foreground design agency
+Partner, foreground design agency

-Research areas: cultural landscapes; spatial politics of landscape architecture; contested urban landscapes; activist design methods; practices of representation; landscape's intersections with performance, choreography and corporeality
+Research areas: landscape+performativity, cultural landscapes; spatial politics of landscape architecture; contested urban landscapes; activist design methods; practices of representation; landscape's intersections with performance, choreography and corporeality

 Alison B. Hirsch is a landscape theorist and designer, as well as urban historian.
 Both her design and written work focus on how the interpretation of sociocultural practices and marginalized histories and memories can contribute to the design of meaningful urban places.
 This research expands into: design in areas of sociospatial conflict and developing design methods and visualization practices that take cues from ethnography, choreography and public space studies.